ThatH0ndaGuy/CorridaContada/README.md

 # CorridaContada
 A simple game about math.
-Made for a school projet.
+Made for a school project.